Rev Up Your Local SEO in 2025 & Beyond

 1. Relevance

 How well does the business match the searcher’s query?
-If you search for a restaurant, you want Google to only show you restaurants, not grocery stores or something similar.
-For example, if you run a pizza restaurant in Austin, you’d want to be certain that Google relates your business to keywords like “pizza Austin”.
+If you search for a restaurant, you want Google only to show you restaurants, not grocery stores or something similar.
+For example, if you run a pizza restaurant in Austin, you’d like to be certain that Google relates your business to keywords like “pizza Austin”.

 2. Prominence

 This is your business’s authority.
-Google rewards businesses that are well-known and talked about.
+Google rewards companies that are well-known and talked about.

 You can increase prominence by getting mentions of your business around the web through citations, links, press, and social media.